czrpb/Mentoring/projects/README.md

     * Maximum text length includes the space character separating *words*
   * No `LF`s/`CR`s, meaning the text is just a stream of characters

+Due to the requirement to lowercase and remove punctuation, this compression is lossy: When uncompressed it will not return the original text exactly.
+This will be handled in a later variant.

 [Femto LZ77/78](femto-lz77.md)